skeeto/skeeto.github.com/_posts/2020-11-17-Improving-on-QBasic-s-Random-Number-Generator.markdown

 * Variables may be declared explicitly with `DIM`.
 Declaring a variable with `DIM` allows the suffix to be omitted.
 It also locks that name out of the other type namespaces, i.e. `DIM i AS LONG` makes any use of `i%` invalid in that scope.
-Though arrays and non-arrays can still have the same name even with `DIM` declarations.
+Though arrays and scalars can still have the same name even with `DIM` declarations.

 * Numeric operations with mixed types implicitly promote like C.